50+ Incredible NFT Statistics (2022)

 The top 5 CryptoPunks by largest sale value total over $60 million combined.

-As of March 2022, Bored Ape Yacht Club has generated more than $2.58 billion from NFT sales.
-But that figure is not enough to make it the number 1 project by all-time sales value.
+As of October 2022, Bored Ape Yacht Club has generated more than $4.63 billion from NFT sales.
+That makes it the number 1 project by all-time sales value.

-Axie Infinity, an NFT-based online video game developed by Vietnamese studio Sky Mavis, tops the list with a figure of $4.61 billion.
+Axie Infinity, an NFT-based online video game developed by Vietnamese studio Sky Mavis, is ranked second with a figure of $4 billion.

 CryptoPunks rank third with a total of $2.38 billion.